 After a pleasant hour and a half ferry ride we arrived at Nantucket Island where Jo’s long-time friend Marlena was waiting for us at the docks.
 Marlena works in Nantucket every summer and took the day off to show us around this beautiful island.

-The Harbor Shops
+First Stop The Harbor Shops

 The shops are perched on white as snow walkways made of oyster shells.
-With colourful flowers spilling out of window boxes at every storefront, this area was a lovely preview to the beautiful island of Nantucket.
+With colourful flowers spilling out of window boxes this area was a lovely preview to the beautiful island of Nantucket.